BasLangenberg/golang-bits-n-bytes/Excercises/RESTService/3-StructValidation.md

        Brewery string    `json:"brewery" validate:"required"`
 ```

+Now we need to edit PostBeer.
 Add the following logic right after the creation of the beer variable.
+(After line 46 in beer.go)

 ```go
 	v := validator.New()